ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-linux-vm.markdown

 ![10](images/aws-linux/10.png)

+{NOTE:Write Permissions}

+RavenDB requires write permissions to the following locations:

+- The folder where RavenDB server is running
+- The data folder
+- The logs folder

+{NOTE/}

 Now we will setup and start the RavenDB service.

 Open a terminal and create the file /etc/systemd/system/ravendb.service, using super user permissions containing: